 Here's stack of Tiffany invites I keep as beautifully designed mementos.

 I chat with Brent Ridge (that's him on the left below), Manhattan doctor-turned-goat-farmer extraordinaire, as he and partner, journalist Josh Kilmer-Purcell launch The Fabulous Beekman Boys on the Cottage Life Television on Tuesdays at 10 p.m.
-Fans can catch Brent and Josh signing copies of The Beekman 1802 Heirloom Dessert Cookbook at the Yorkdale Williams-Sonoma store in Toronto from 5-7 p.m. on October 1, 2013.
+And the pair recently penned their latest book of well-loved recipes, The Beekman 1802 Heirloom Dessert Cookbook.

 House & Home: You and Josh won the Amazing Race in 2012.
 What's tougher, the race or goat farming?